 Nonuniform downward flow of a wet-applied coating under the force of gravity that results in an uneven coating having a thick lower edge.

 wrinkling

-Formation of a surface appearance in a coating resembling the skin of a dried prune, usually caused by application shortcomings.
+Formation of a surface appearance in a coating resembling the skin of a prune, usually caused by application shortcomings.

 Abnormal operating conditions (AOCs) associated with the performance of this task include the following: